 Conceptual Chemistry seems daunting at first glance.
-This 575 page-book weighs more than three pounds.
+This 575-page book weighs more than three pounds.
 But as I started reading it, I was amazed to find myself really engrossed in it because I was learning about new developments in chemistry and their practical application.
-A quick look at the brief table of contents (p. v.) looks like most science texts with its chapter headings: “About Science,” “Particles of Matter,” “Elements of Chemistry,” Subatomic Particles,” and so on.
+A quick look at the brief table of contents (p. v) gives the impression that this is like most science texts with its chapter headings: “About Science,” “Particles of Matter,” “Elements of Chemistry,” Subatomic Particles,” and so on.
 But the full table of contents (beginning on p. vi) gives you a hint that this text might be different since every chapter begins with a simple hands-on chemistry experiment or activity like “The Quantized Whistle” or “Circular Rainbows,” and every chapter concludes with a Contextual Chemistry article on a very practical topic such as “Global Climate Change,” “Extending the Human Life Span,” and “Fracking for Shale Gas.”

 Conceptual Chemistry teaches chemistry by continually making connections to modern technology, current events, and personal applications.
 Suchocki often integrates concepts from chemistry with other scientific disciplines.

 At the end of each chapter are quite a few questions grouped under different headings: “Reading Check Questions” (comprehension), “Confirm the Chemistry” (one or more hands-on activities with questions), “Think and Solve” (questions requiring some math calculations), “Think and Compare” (analytical questions), “Think and Explain” (questions that require students to synthesize information), “Think and Discuss” (questions that require evaluation), and “Readiness Assurance Test/RAT” (a 10-question quiz).
 Answers to the odd-numbered questions (all except the RATs) are at the back of the textbook.
 Answers to RATs are online at conceptualchemistry.com.